sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/data-structures-intro/README.md

 # Introduction to Data Structures

 The first concept to explore in computer science is data structures.
-We've actually already encountered one already in JavaScript- the array.
+You've actually already encountered one already in JavaScript- the array.
 A data structure is a pattern for organizing, managing, and storing data in a computer.
 In practice, this means defining operations that a data structure can perform and data that it exposes.
 For example, an array:

-## Anatomy of Arrays

 ![Diagram of an Array](assets/arrays.png)